Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 - Low temp application: While I don't recommend painting in cold temperatures, you can paint outside with this product all the way down to 35 degrees F. The overnight temperatures should not dip below freezing when the paint is fresh.

-- Vinyl-safe: Not all exterior paints are safe for use on vinyl siding.
+- Vinyl-safe: Not all exterior paints are safe for use on vinyl siding, but this one is.
 I've used this product to paint vinyl siding and aluminium siding too, including the siding on my house, and the paint has held up for many years.
-This paint sprays really nice through an airless sprayer.
+This paint sprays really nice through an airless sprayer, no thinning needed.

 Sherwin Williams Super Paint vs Duration

 Exterior Super Paint is a good alternative if you don't want to fork over the extra money for Duration.
 I do feel that both paints are overpriced without a discount.
-The paint isn't as thick as Duration, but this allows surfaces prone to moisture to breathe better instead of the moisture getting trapped underneath.
+The paint isn't as thick as Duration, but this can be a positive too because it allows surfaces prone to moisture to breathe better instead of the moisture getting trapped underneath.

 I use interior Duration most of the time for walls, or I'll use Regal Select.
 Both paints are washable, low VOC, and cover in a couple coats.
 I can also use either one in bathrooms and not have to worry about surfactant leaching issues.